ooki/green_tsetlin/docs/mnist.rst

     y_test = y_test.astype(np.uint32)

 We can now train the Tsetlin Machine.
 Here, it is preferable and recommended to run a hyperparameter search.
 Head to the IMDB or IRIS tutorial to see how.
+Parameters set here is from a previous search.

 .. code-block:: python

     import green_tsetlin as gt

     tm = gt.TsetlinMachine(n_literals=28*28,
-                           n_clauses=2000,
+                           n_clauses=6154,
                            n_classes=10,
-                           s=5.0,
+                           s=21.627727185060525,
-                           threshold=1250)
+                           threshold=1218)

-    trainer = gt.Trainer(tm, seed=42, n_epochs=10, n_jobs=1)
+    trainer = gt.Trainer(tm, seed=42, n_epochs=10, n_jobs=1, k_folds=2)

     trainer.set_train_data(X_train, y_train)
     trainer.set_eval_data(X_test, y_test)